DMW2151/demo-docker-registry/Readme.md

-# S.0 Intro
+# Intro

-I wanted to try to set up a private Docker registry that might be able to serve containers to evaluate models trained with different popular ML frameworks.
+I wanted to set up a private Docker registry that might be able to serve containers to evaluate models trained with different popular ML frameworks.
 Unlike the Kaggle model, where grading happens on the server, this involves testing model evaluation and grading on the server.
+First step (04-07-2020) involves configuring a private registry to push pytorch, opencv, tensorflow, etc. containers.

 ## S.1.
 Deploy the Registry